MArndt26/E3-Auto-Dispenser/readme.md

   - Press `t` on computer or `D` button on keypad to tare scale
   - Using the instructions above manipulate the calibration factor until the known value matches the displayed value

+`Remember to Change the CALIBRATE definition back to 0 before use in operations`

 ## Resources/Inspiration:

 ### Load Cell: